msimonborg/phoenix-full-stack-work-sample/README.md

 3bf5f208 worker 118     iad    run     running                    0        2h39m ago
 ```

-I implemented this feature and added a few extra for a UX experience that provides developers with more control over their deployments.
+I implemented this feature and added a few extra for a UX that provides developers with more control over their deployments.

 This app uses Phoenix LiveView and is deployed on Fly.io in the `ewr` region.
 If you have an account with Fly.io you can visit the app at
-[https://falling-cherry-5505.fly.dev/apps/carrier](https://falling-cherry-5505.fly.dev/apps/carrier).
+[https://falling-cherry-5505.fly.dev](https://falling-cherry-5505.fly.dev).
 Run `flyctl auth token` on your
 command line and use the token to login.
 You can now view the status of your apps, pause/resume them, scale them in both VM size and
 count, and restart the running instances.